 Definition of Informal Communication

 The communication which does not follow any pre-defined channel for the transmission of information is known as informal communication.
 This type of communication moves freely in all directions, and thus, it is very quick and rapid.
-In any organisation, this type of communication is very natural as people interact with each other about their professional life, personal life, and other matter.
+In any organization, this type of communication is very natural as people interact with each other about their professional life, personal life, and other matter.

 Example: Sharing of feelings, casual discussion, gossips, etc.